Create a metric set and add a filter

 Table showing person names and product categories

-Go to the toolbar, click Re-Visualize, and then click Stacked Bar under Change Chart Type.
-The table visualization is changed to a stacked bar chart showing person names along the X axis and measure values on the Y axis.
-Each stacked bar series corresponds to a specific Product Category.
+The table visualization is changed to a stacked bar chart showing person names along the bottom axis and measure values on the left axis.
+Each color in the stacked bars corresponds to a specific product category.

 Stacked bar chart